Configure HTTPS on an Azure Front Door (classic) custom domain

 1. Return to your Front Door in the portal.

-2. In the list of custom domains, select the custom domain for which you want to enable HTTPS.
+2. Select the custom domain for which you want to enable HTTPS.

 3. Under Certificate management type, select Use my own certificate.